ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/01-alchemy.md

 - Understand medicinal plants and drugs.
 - Know about magic which alters the body.

-You can drink potions you're holding as an action on your turn, gaining their effects.
-You can have the effect of only one potion active on yourself at once; if you drink another potion, you lose the first.
-You also lose any active potions when you rest.
-Potion effects ONLY affect you while active, and always disappear when they end.
-For example, a potion which said "Your Endurance is increased by 1" would raise your Endurance by 1 (effectively healing you), but would reduce your Endurance by 1 again when it wore off.
-If you only had 1 Endurance left, this would leave you helpless.
-See the [Potions](/potions) section of the guide to see a list of potions you can create.
+See the [Potions](/potions) section of the guide to see a list of potions you can create, and for more information about how potion effects work.

 ## 1: Administer